devrema/DisplayPi/README.md

 ## mind that you might have some issues with this code, since I use this code on my pi 3B+

-e.g. most pip installations force you to use a cirtual environment.
+e.g. most pip installations force you to use a virtual environment. you might use other ports etc.